hpkns/laravel-picturesque/README.md

 `getResized()` can take two more optionnal arguments: an array containing a list of attributes that will be added to `<img>`, and a `$secure` switch to force the use of https.

-To make thing even simpler, you can simply use the format an attribute of the image.
+To make thing even simpler, you can simply use the format as an attribute of the image.
 The previous example will become:

 ```php
 {{ $my_picture->thumbnail }}